‘Rage Yoga’ incorporates loud music and alcohol

 “In my house, I practice yoga to rock music, to metal music, to loud music,” Kauffman said.
 “That’s just what I enjoy.
 So when I saw the teacher training program for rage yoga, it spoke to me.
 It’s the perfect combination of anyone who’s into yoga and into an alternative lifestyle as well.”

-WDAF reports rage yoga began in Canada so that’s why it’s not in your studios yet, but don’t be surprised if it becomes the new craze.
+WDAF reports rage yoga began in Canada and has just recently traveled to the U.S. so don’t be surprised if it becomes a new craze soon.